United Way's Direction and Approach

 The learning, development, and stability of a child’s early years is crucial to their success in life.
 The profound benefits of early learning and development in young children helped us to narrow our focus to children birth to age 8 and their families as the first step into our new work.

 Since March 2017, United Way has been in constant communication with our community partners.
 We shared our new direction and worked closely with cross-sector partners across Snohomish County to help facilitate the development of intentional Collaboratives.
-In April, we awarded Collaborative Planning Grants to 26 groups of cross-sector partners who were having conversations about collaborative approaches for families with young children.
-After receiving input from community partners on new grant funding guidelines, we released a Request of Proposal (RFP) in June.
-Included in this RFP were two funding opportunities that reflected the organization’s priorities: 1) intentional Collaboratives (minimum of five cross-sector partners with shared impact plans) focused on long-term outcomes for children birth to age 8 and their families with low income and 2) single programs that provide basic need services and/or access to services like housing, food, and healthcare.
+In April 2017, we awarded Collaborative Planning Grants to 26 groups of cross-sector partners who were having conversations about collaborative approaches for families with young children.
+After receiving input from community partners on new grant funding guidelines, we released a Request of Proposal (RFP) in June 2017.
+Included in this RFP were two funding opportunities that reflected the organization’s priorities: 1) intentional Collaboratives (minimum of five cross-sector partners with shared impact plans) focused on long-term outcomes for children birth to age eight and their families with low income and 2) single programs that provide basic need services and/or access to services like housing, food, and healthcare.
 Leading up to this announcement, United Way provided planning grants to groups interested in exploring a collaborative, systems-oriented approach to placing families at the center of a service delivery.
-United Way volunteers, which included parents with young children and local experts in the areas of early childhood education, mental health, post-secondary education, employment, and housing, along with United Way staff, participated in numerous deliberation sessions, in-person meet & greets, financial statement reviews, and executive leadership calls.
-In November, our board of directors culminated this tremendous effort by awarding five Collaborative projects with up to $210,000 annually over the next three years (2018-2020) and 18 Basic Needs programs with up to $50,000 for the 2018 calendar year.
+United Way volunteers, which included parents with young children and local experts in the areas of early childhood education, mental health, post-secondary education, employment, and housing, along with United Way staff, participated in numerous deliberation sessions, in-person meet and greets, financial statement reviews, and executive leadership calls.
+In November of 2017, our board of directors culminated this tremendous effort by awarding five Collaborative projects with up to $210,000 annually over the next three years (2018-2020) and 18 Basic Needs programs with up to $50,000 for the 2018 calendar year.
 Download our press release with more details.

 What about senior programs or programs addressing the needs of people with disabilities?
 How do they fit into the CORE approach?

-The new Collaborative grant funding holds new opportunities for all partners.
-The 2-Generational approach allows for many new possibilities as the adults of children birth to age 8 can include many populations, including seniors and persons with disabilities.
-United Way of Snohomish County is requiring that the focus of both our Collaborative funding and basic needs funding be children birth to age 8 and their families with very to extremely low-income, but the Collaboratives and Basic Needs investments are open to all agencies, including senior- and disability-focused.
+The new, Collaborative grant funding holds new opportunities for all partners.
+The 2-Generational Approach allows for many new possibilities as the adults of children birth to age 8 can include many populations, including seniors and persons with disabilities.
+United Way of Snohomish County is requiring that the focus of both our Collaborative funding and basic needs funding be children birth to age 8 and their families with very to extremely low-income, but the Collaboratives and basic needs investments are open to all agencies, including senior- and disability-focused.

 Could a Collaborative that serves older children or individuals without young children be eligible?